What Are Safe Chlorine Levels in Drinking Water?

 Alternatively, if you consume water that doesn’t have the benefits of chlorine treatment then it could carry water-based diseases such as Legionella.

 Safe Chlorine Levels For Drinking Water in England and Wales

 In England and Wales, chlorine levels are maintained by individual water companies, but typically the level of residual disinfectant in the form of free or combined chlorine is 0.5mg/l or less.
 It is possible that higher levels may be detected during maintenance, but this should be a short term deviation from the average reading.
 If the unusual taste persists you should contact your local water company immediately.

-The World Health Organisation set a health-based guideline maximum chlorine value of 5mg/l in drinking water, however, in England and Wales, water companies have chosen to reduce this to well below 1 mg/l.
+The World Health Organisation set a health-based guideline on how much chlorine is added to drinking water worldwide.
+Their maximum chlorine value is 5mg/l in drinking water, however, in England and Wales, water companies have chosen to reduce this to well below 1 mg/l.

 Given that water leaving a water treatment plant passes through miles of pipework as it is conveyed to your home or workplace, it is very likely that chlorine levels will vary at different points and from day-to-day, however, the long history of use worldwide – over 100 years – means you are unlikely to experience a change in level that will be harmful.

 Yes, when chlorine is added to a water supply it forms a weak acid called hypochlorous acid which is effective at killing E-Coli.